espressif/esp-dev-kits/docs/en/esp32-c3-devkitm-1/user_guide.rst

    * - Boot Button
      - Download button.
 Holding down **Boot** and then pressing **Reset** initiates Firmware Download mode for downloading firmware through the serial port.
    * - Micro-USB Port
      - USB interface.
-Power supply for the board as well as the communication interface between a computer and the ESP32-C3FN4 chip.
+Power supply for the board as well as the communication interface between a computer and the ESP32-C3 series of chips.
    * - Reset Button
      - Press this button to restart the system.
    * - USB-to-UART Bridge